 What languages is the survey available in?

-At this time, the survey is only available in English.
+The survey is available in English and Spanish.
 A French Canadian version of the survey will be available at no charge if a minimum of 10 Canadian museums participate.
-We anticipate broadening the survey with a Spanish version in 2023.
+If your museum chooses to add custom questions and use the Spanish language version of the survey, you must provide a translation of your custom questions.
 If your museum requires a survey in a different language, you will be asked to provide a translation and there will be a $250 programming fee.

 Are my museum's results confidential?